 There’s a party in your gut, and you need to nourish your guests in the best way possible so they, in turn, take care of you.
 After all, you don’t want the bad guys crashing your party and destroying your inner ecosystem, right?
-The bad guys taking over is the first step in imbalance and inflammation in the body that sets the stage for disease.
+The bad guys (pathogenic bacteria, yeast & fungus, parasites) taking over is the first step in imbalance and inflammation in the body that sets the stage for disease.

 Your microbiome requires proper care and feeding, just like the plants in your garden.
 Your gut bugs work for you to digest food, manufacture vitamins, absorb nutrients, and keep your immune system running in tip top shape.
 When you take care of them, they prevent the unwanted bad guys from breaking down the door, destroying your ecosystem, and ruining the party.
 You feel great, your skin glows, you have good poops, and your stomach is nice and flat.

 No one gives you a guidebook on how to nourish your gut bugs.
 It’s easy to forget they’re in there until you start to experience gas, bloating, indigestion, heartburn, constipation, diarrhea; you know the drill.
 If you’re experiencing nagging digestive symptoms, it’s likely the bad guys have already started to take over.
 But don’t despair.
 Here’s the guidebook you need to reclaim a healthy gut.
 Even if you’re already feeling good, you’ll learn how to keep your microbiome happy.

 Why Digestive Issues are on the Rise

 Our food supply has changed dramatically over the past couple hundred years.
 Our great grandparents had access to freshly plucked veggies and animals that roamed freely.
 Enter the Industrial Revolution and population boom that brought industrialized agriculture.
 Farming moved away from organic-by-default and into heavy use of pesticides, fungicides, and herbicides, many of which are not tested for safety.